fnal-cpc/bootcamp/Git/README.md

 # Preface

 Some very useful general git/github tutorials can be found [here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) or [here](https://guides.github.com/activities/hello-world/).
-Some tutorials by a cosmologist can be found [here](https://github.com/drphilmarshall/GettingStarted).
+Some tutorials by the cosmologist [Phil Marshal](https://github.com/drphilmarshall) can be found [here](https://github.com/drphilmarshall/GettingStarted).

 # How to Git